Op-Ed: Overcoming shipping’s complexity challenge

 Op-Ed: Overcoming shipping’s complexity challengeWritten by

-By Richard Leahy, Technical Service Manager, Castrol
+By Richard Leahy, technical service manager, Castrol

 The maritime industry faces extraordinary complexity.
 Today’s specialized global fleet—from dry and wet cargoes to passenger vessels—is a remarkable achievement of modern engineering that continues to evolve in sophistication and capability.